vestalux/sljekyll/blog/_posts/2015-12-22-using-access-to-research-to-support-a-level-students.md

 excerpt: "Helen shares how A level students studying for their EPQ can use a fantastic free library service to access top quality academic resources.
 It also helps students focus on a topic when they're not sure what area they want to study."
 breadcrumb: blog
 ---
-I’ve written [a blog on Access to Research](http://suffolklibraries.co.uk/blog/getting-high-quality-academic-research-for-free-with-access-to-research) before.
+I’ve written a blog post on Access to Research before.
 It is a [portal giving free access to the reports and findings of publically-funded research in the UK](http://www.accesstoresearch.org.uk) &#8211; library customers can access this information using a library computer.
 It’s available to all public library services in the UK and in Suffolk it has been well particularly well used.
 I thought it would be useful to share how it is being used by some library customers.

 Students studying for their A levels at Thomas Gainsborough School used Access to Research for some extra help with their Extended Project Qualification (EPQ).